-- 1/4 cup all-natural creamy peanut butter (71 grams)
+- ¼ cup all-natural creamy peanut butter

-- 1/4 cup maple syrup (78 grams)
+- 3 tablespoons maple syrup

-- 1/3 cup roasted & salted peanut halves (50 grams)
+- ⅓ cup roasted & salted peanut halves

 - Place the pan in the freezer to set until the bars are totally firm, at least 1 hour.
 Slice into 8 rows, then cut each bar in half to create 16 "fun size" candy bars.
 For a smaller, bite-size treat, cut the 16 pieces in half again to make 32 small squares.
 These bars are very rich, so you don't need much!